Blood. Flower. Joy!

 Work on this project began after the completion of the manuscript for my first collection, Sphinx; most of the poems in Sphinx had been produced in a very taxing way, under high pressure to achieve an exactness and magnitude which would do justice to the subject matter.
 Grueling might describe it.
 Not only was this draining (both of energy and joy) but attempts at writing post-Sphinx became sclerotic and anxious.
 Blood.
 Flower.
 Joy! was intended as a sort of antidote to the figurative wounds left by the labor of Sphinx.
 The mental procedure of writing it was far freer, as is the style.

 The lyrics in this sequence are fun.
 They explore the comic and strange.
-Many poems in the sequence are attempts at magical voicing, ritualistic addresses which seem to possess magical action in themselves.
+The poems in this sequence are attempts at magical voicing, ritualistic addresses which possess magical action in themselves.
 They are positioned so as to offer themselves for re-voicing, as spells and rhymes and axioms are, and in that way they may both incorporate me the writing subject (the personal) and dissolve/expand/enlarge me (the communal).
-The poems are anti-individualist, ameliorative, socialist, a means of getting out of myself in order to get back in as something better.
+The poems are anti-individualist, ameliorative, socialist.

 Nobody should experience anything they don’t need to, if they don’t need poetry bully for them.
 I like the movies too.